containers/podman-desktop/website/docs/kubernetes/creating-a-kube-cluster.md

 # Creating a Kubernetes cluster using extensions

-Podman Desktop provides you the ability to set up a local Kubernetes cluster using different extensions.
-By installing these extensions, you can quickly configure a Kubernetes cluster with default or customized values.
+Podman Desktop provides extensions, such as Kind, MiniKube, and others to start a local Kubernetes development cluster.
 The following table covers the procedural sections for setting up a Kubernetes cluster:

 | Extension |                                                                                                                            Procedural sections to follow                                                                                                                            |
 | :-------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |